VenkatKrishna4/Web_Invitation/README.md

 - Ideal for colleges and student teams to send event invites in a modern, contactless way.
 - Can be customized easily for different event types or organizations.

----

-Let me know if you want to include the actual Netlify live link or screenshot placeholders!